 Businesses are functioning in a time in which disruption is the key to remaining innovative and relevant in whatever industry it’s a part of.
 With this focus on disruption, the definition of what makes an effective financial executive is also changing.
-Gone are the days that key members of management can simply show up for work.
-Instead, they must possess strategic skills in order to be successful in their role and likewise bring success to their company.
+They must possess new strategic skills in order to be successful in their role and likewise bring success to their company.

 Financial Executive Focus

-There are a few important areas that should always be the focus of the financial executives of a corporation.
+There are a few important areas that should always be the focus of corporate financial executives.
 Those areas include: